annuhpark/solitudal-thoughts/README.md

 ## Features

-- Teachers can view a list of recorded grades.
+- User can create an account.
+- User can sign into their account.
-- Teachers can view the average grade.
+- User can view 'our story' which talks about the purpose of this app.
-- Teachers can add a grade to the table.
+- User can take a quiz that measures the severity of their mental illness.
+- User can get suggestions on how to improve their mental health state depending on their results.
-- Teachers can delete a grade from the table.
+- User can create a group.
+- User can search for other groups.
+- User can sign out.

+## Stretch Features

+- User can join groups.
+- User can write entries per group.
+- User can read entries per group.

 ## Preview